 Skyler Saunders is an administrative assistant for International and Executive Programs (IEP) at the College of Natural Resources.
-She is a first year undergraduate in the College of Letters and Science, and is currently undecided on her major.
-She is interested in Sociology, Gender and Women’s Studies, Comparative Literature, and LGBT Studies.
+She is a second year undergraduate in the College of Letters and Science, and is currently undecided on her major.
+She is interested in Sociology, Gender and Women’s Studies, Legal Studies, and LGBT Studies.

 Skyler is originally from Shasta County in Northern California.
 In her free time, she enjoys reading and acting.

 Reilly Chang is an administrative assistant for the International and Executive Programs (IEP) at UC Berkeley’s College of Natural Resources.
 She is currently an undergraduate in her third year, pursuing degrees in Applied Mathematics and Economics.